kerimoyle/libcellml-tutorials-instructions/cpp/source/tutorial0.rst

     -- Generating done
     -- Build files have been written to: /Users/YourName/MyLibCellMLDirectory/libcellml/build

+.. container:: dothis

-b.
-From the same location, install the library:
+    **2.b** From the same location, install the library:

 .. code-block:: console